 East Anglia is known for its abundance of fantastic quality produce, the landscape providing the perfect environment for a variety of different harvest.
 The role Suffolk plays in providing the rest of England with this produce is apparent throughout the festival.

-Art on the Prom is a contemporary Art Fair with over 100 professional and hobby artists displaying and selling original work on Felixstowe’s popular sea front promenade.
+Art on the Prom is a contemporary Art Fair with over 100 professional and hobby artists displaying and selling original work on Felixstowe’s popular sea front promenade - the 2019 dates are still to be released but we will keep you updated!

 The art fair gives professional and hobby artists the chance to display and sell original artwork including paintings, ceramics, photography, glass, jewellery and textiles.